developer-friendly/blog/docs/posts/0010-cert-manager.md

 needs encrypted communication between parties.

-In this post, we will introduce the industry de-facto tool of choice for managing certificates in Kubernetes: `cert-manager`.
-We will walk you through the installation, configuring the issuer(s), and receiving a TLS certificate as a Kubernetes Secret for the [ingress] or [gateway] of your application.
+In this post, we will introduce the industry de-facto tool of choice for managing certificates in Kubernetes: cert-manager.
+We will walk you through the installation of the operator, configuring the issuer(s), and receiving a TLS certificate as a Kubernetes Secret for the Ingress or Gateway of your application.

+Finally, we will create the Gateway CRD and expose an application securely over HTTPS to the internet.

+If that gets you excited, hop on and let's get started!

 <!--
 SEO keywords: